appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 # Trigger UI Workflow

-This guide shows you how to initiate and manage UI workflows, allowing you to execute multiple queries and functions for enhanced application functionality.
+This guide shows you how to initiate and manage UI workflows, which allows you to trigger multiple queries or JavaScript functions in response to user actions.
+They can be executed serially, in parallel, or conditionally to create complex, dynamic behaviors.

 ## Execute actions in a specific order